-Default Setting Clears the RSA key.
+Clears both the DSA and RSA key.

 - This command clears the host key from volatile memory (RAM).
 Use the no ip ssh save host-key command to clear the host key from flash memory. - The SSH server must be disabled before you can execute this command.